HPEEzmeral/aie-tutorials/README.md

-# Demo Tutorials for AI Essentials Software on PCAI
+# Tutorials for AI Essentials Software on PCAI
 AIE Engineering managed demo tutorials for AI Essentials on PCAI